 “Being able to adapt to the changing priorities of the business is a soft skill that many employers value as much as the technical skills required to do the job.”

-Time spent on the job could possibly be one of the reasons for struggling for recruitment and training to gain professional qualifications.
+Time spent on the job could possibly be one of the reasons for struggling with recruitment and training to gain professional qualifications.
 Success requires a culture of an organization that lets people make their own mistakes former Ricky Martin, the former Apprentice winner, now directs Lord Sugar’s business partner with recruitment company Hyper Recruitment Solutions.

 “Adaptability should be one of the foundations of your people’s strategy,” he says.
-“To support people to be more adaptable, they need patience, thinking and a willingness to make mistakes.”
+“To support people to be more adaptable, they need patience, thinking, and a willingness to make mistakes.”

 Shawn Thomson, chief executive of Sandler Training, says managers need to be trained to give their employees the freedom to take up and take jobs that they do not feel fully prepared for.
 “In the end, adaptability bursts into employees empowered to make their own decisions and be responsible for them.